 Riding on the interest of virtual reality (VR) technology introduced last year, participants of the TAVI teaching class had the opportunity to immerse in the experience of performing a TAVI procedure – via an all new and improved VR goggle, featuring a 180-degree visual field with threedimensional effect.

 Assoc Prof Paul Hsien-Li Kao (centre), together with faculty members and course directors of SingLIVE 2020.

-A dedicated half-day course hosted by Assoc Prof Lim Soo Teik, Deputy Medical Director and Head of the Cardiac Catheterisation Laboratory, imparted management principles and practical knowledge on the set-up, performance, complications and the latest approaches to BPA.
+A dedicated half-day course hosted by Assoc Prof Lim Soo Teik, Deputy Medical Director and Director of the Cardiac Catheterisation Laboratory of NHCS, imparted management principles and practical knowledge on the set-up, performance, complications and the latest approaches to BPA.

 This article is from Murmurs Issue 36 (January – April 2020).
 Click here to read the full issue.